 If you change your program of study (major), you must notify the IU Southeast VA Certifying Official in person and complete a Form 1995 - Request for Change of Program.

 We use VA-ONCE online certification system for VA educational benefits, but we cannot do so until you've contact the VA Certifying Official.
 The VA Certifying Official must certify your records each semester, complete the Education Benefit Worksheet (See Forms) and attach your class schedule, this is how your enrollment and credit hours are certified, and if you are receiving the Post 9/11 GI Bill™ Benefit, your tuition/fees are paid.
 It takes the VA Regional Office approximately 8 to 12 weeks to complete the certification process.
 So the earlier we hear from you, the better chance your benefit money will be available when classes begin.

 The Veteran's Affairs Office periodically conducts educational benefit audits.
 The audit includes looking at ALL Education Records to include but not limited to transcripts, degree and satisfactory progress, tuition & fee records, etc. If information from your academic record differs from what you or the IU Southeast Registrars Office has reported to the VA, there are potential's for overpayments and possible denial of future benefits.

 Students work with the U.S. Veterans Affairs Office and meet with a case manager.
-Contact Jack Howell with any questions or for contact information with the VA.
+Contact Kimberly Pelle with any questions or for contact information with the VA.